 - Batman first appeared in 1939's Detective Comics #27.
 Robin the Boy Wonder debuted the following year in Detective Comics #38.
 Modern retellings of the Dark Knight Detective's early solo career have stretched that era out to at least two years, a very busy period covered by Batman: Year One, The Long Halloween, various issues of Legends of the Dark Knight, a guest appearance in John Byrne’s Man of Steel, and featuring the debuts of the Riddler, Two-Face, the Joker (as the Red Hood), Catwoman, and Hugo Strange.
 Most of these villains originally debuted after Robin.
 Some of these modern retellings, however, may no longer be canon.

-- Between the Golden Age of comics and the Silver Age was The Interregnum, often thought of as a lengthy dark drought in the superhero genre.
+- Between The Golden Age of Comic Books and the Silver Age was The Interregnum, often thought of as a lengthy dark drought in the superhero genre.
 If one measures it from the last appearance of the GA Flash (1951, All-Star Comics) to the first appearance of the SA Flash (1956, Showcase), it was only five years long.
 Given that DC Comics considers Superboy an Earth-1 (i.e., Silver Age) character, and Superboy debuted in 1945, it could even be argued that the Golden Age and Silver Age overlapped, and the Interregnum thus had negative length!

 - The Empire itself also qualifies.
 It only existed for some 20-25 years, depending on what to set as the date of dissolution.